-In the event that fraud or corruption is detected or suspected, investigations will be initiated, and if warranted, disciplinary proceedings, prosecution or action aimed at the recovery of losses will be initiated.
+If fraud or corruption is detected or suspected, investigations will be initiated, and if warranted, disciplinary proceedings, prosecution or action aimed at the recovery of losses will be initiated.

 The nature of reports of incidents of fraud and / or corruption will determine action to be taken.
 Other incidents will warrant a preliminary investigation, as mentioned in par 4.2 above, before any decision to implement full blown independent investigation is taken.